How To Grow A Mango Seed In Water

 Water

-Check the pH of the water by using a pH testing kit.
+You should check the water pH using a pH testing kit.
 Mango seeds thrive in slightly acidic to neutral conditions, ideally with a pH range of 5.5 to 7.0.
-If the pH of your water falls outside this range, you can adjust it accordingly by adding pH-up or pH-down solutions, readily available at gardening stores.

 Read more